-Therefore, eCommerce businesses in 2022 should pay close attention to their customers’ needs, and provide them with the best possible buying experience.
+Therefore, eCommerce businesses in 2022 should pay close attention to their customers’ needs.
+And they should provide them with the best possible buying experience.
 If you don’t listen to your customers, they’ll be happy to take their business to someone who will.

 2. Staying on Top of your Competition

 Looking for the simplest of products in today’s eCommerce market will yield a staggering abundance of options – thousands of them, or perhaps more.
 The number of online shoppers is growing rapidly, and so is the number of competitors.

 The saturation of the market makes it way harder to stand out from the crowd.
 Why would a customer buy your product and not a competitor’s one?